Blogger

 Y

 Posts only allowed by registered members of the blog.
 Registration is the only limit they offer.
-Only one level of “member” available.
+Only one level of “author” available.
 You cannot assign differing levels or capabilities to different people, such as parents vs students.

 Teacher-managed commenting options